-Our current projects involve evolution of two species of a genus of human pathogenic fungi, Coccidioides, evolution of a model fungus, Neurospora, and the diversity of fungi that decay the bioenergy crops Miscanthus and sugarcane.
-We are initiating two additional studies about the diversity of fungi, one on those that populate indoor environments, and another about those associated with the roots of pine trees throughout North America.
+The Taylor Lab's current projects involve evolution of two species of a genus of human pathogenic fungi, Coccidioides, evolution of a model fungus, Neurospora, and the diversity of fungi that decay the bioenergy crops Miscanthus and sugarcane.
+They are initiating two additional studies about the diversity of fungi, one on those that populate indoor environments, and another about those associated with the roots of pine trees throughout North America.

 Recently published work involves phylogenomics of Ascomycota fungi and adaptation by gene family expansion and contraction, population genomics and adaptation by introgression and selection of Neurospora crassa, and female mate choice and the evolution of reinforced reproductive barriers in Neurospora.